NEW YORK MARBLE CEMETERY

 The Cemetery is usually open to visitors on fourth Sundays, April through October, from 12 until 4, as well as several other weekends throughout the year.
 Check the schedule as the time approaches.
 Owners, neighbors, and researchers are all welcome.
 In the event of heavy rain, please plan on another time.

-Credits: 2012 Landscape, Gresham Lang; Mary Saidler Swan, private collection; Benjamin Wright, private collection.
+Credits: 2012 Landscape, Gresham Lang; Mary Saidler Swan, private collection; John Hone, Sotheby's New York.

 |In July, 2000, GenExchange bestowed its Genealogical Web Site of Excellence award on this site.
 Thank you very much!||Thank You to the Greenwich Village Society for Historic Preservation for giving us your 2014 Village Award.|